dkeiss/aicurator/readme.md

 Start the backend by running the `TaxiApplication` class.
 Start the frontend by running `npm start` in the `frontend` directory.

-Or just run the `docker-compose up` command in the root directory (there is currently an issue with the frontend here).
+Or just run the `docker-compose up` command in the root directory.

 ## Run the Self-Healing Integration Tests